-The law library is an integral part of the School of Law.
 Emphasis is placed on the basic research required for classes.
-The library consists of California, Federal and other court reference works, reports, statutes and digests, as well as a collection of law reviews and treatises.
-Lexis/Nexis and Westlaw computerized legal research databases are available.
+The library consists of California, Federal and other court reference works, reports, statutes, digests, and treatises.
+Lexis/Nexis and Westlaw computerized legal research databases are available to all students and faculty.